OpenVisualCloud/Media-Communications-Mesh/docs/README.md

 > [!WARNING]
 > Depending on your docker installation, this step may require being run as `root`.

-    run bellow command from the root directory of the repository to build all of the Dockerfiles:
+    run below command from the root directory of the repository to build all of the Dockerfiles:

     ```bash
     $ ./build_docker.sh